Introduction: Lathe Attachments for a Drill Press

 I've prepared a jig that'll make this easier (Image 1).
-No need to write an Instructable for this one, yup, it's simply a 300mm baton with a short piece screwed to its end.
-It usually features a wingnut, coach bolt and washer so you can secure other metalwork components to it; which I'll be removing for this process.
-Take the Coach bolt, insert it into the jig, secure it with a nut from the other side and use a hack saw to remove the head.
+No need to write an Instructable for this one, yup, it's simply a 300mm baton with a shorter piece screwed to its end.
+Take a Coach bolt, insert it into the jig (see picture), secure said bolt with a nut from the other side, then use a hack saw to remove the head.

 Once done, you can rotate the jig 90°; which will allow you to file it smooth.

 Now that you've removed the head from the Coach bolt, a Pronged Tee nut will be added to grip the work piece.
 You want to tighten this nut as much as you can, or at least, until it reaches the long smooth area of the shank.
 To finish, file the other end of the bolt to a point and use an oily rag to remove any residue.

 Step 8: Load Up

 1) First and foremost, a hole will be needed to take the Spur bit.
 This will be a breeze, because you should have a notch in both ends of your work piece already.
 Hold your Spur bit next to it; to see how deep you need to go (Image 1) Remember that the 'prongs/spikes' of the Prong tee nut will be submerged into the wood.

 2) Hammer the Spur bit into your piece, then insert it into the drill chuck.